In this article, learn about:

 Trading partner onboarding has the same gap.
 Getting a new retailer connected requires understanding their specific transaction sets, completing their testing and certification process, and validating that your maps produce output that passes their validation engine. iPaaS tools automate the flow once that work is done.
 They don't do the work of getting there.

 Value-added network (VAN) connectivity, AS2 certificate management, and protocol-level compliance all sit outside the scope of iPaaS orchestration.
-These components make EDI interoperable between your systems and your retailers', and they require ongoing management regardless of whether your workflow engine runs locally or in the cloud.
+These components make EDI interoperable between your systems and your retailers, and they require ongoing management regardless of whether your workflow engine runs locally or in the cloud.

 Where SPS Fulfillment Fits

-For teams that have built a low-code EDI workflow and found it working well at small scale, this isn't an argument to abandon what's running.
+For teams that have built a low-code EDI workflow and found it working well on a small scale, this isn't an argument to abandon what's running.
 It's a map of where the ceiling tends to appear.
-For teams still deciding whether to build at all, or reassessing a workflow that's grown more fragile than expected, the more useful question isn't local versus cloud.
+For teams still deciding whether to build at all or reassessing a workflow that's grown more fragile than expected, the more useful question isn't local versus cloud.
 It's whether the orchestration layer connects to something that handles the compliance infrastructure, spec change management, and trading partner relationships that determine whether EDI works at the retailer level.

-SPS Fulfillment connects to more than 120,000 trading partners across the SPS Commerce network.
+SPS Commerce Fulfillment connects to more than 120,000 trading partners across the network.
 That network maintains the spec change monitoring, AS2 and VAN connectivity, and X12 translation that sit underneath a functioning EDI operation.
 When a retailer updates a requirement, the SPS team manages that change.
 When a new trading partner needs to be onboarded, the established connection to that retailer's EDI environment is already there.